MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 i.
 Thou shalt be wary that **vendors are ephemeral**.
 Therefore shalt thou befriend more vendors than thou currently doth engage, for they may be friends in lean years of woe and hardship.

 i.
-Thou shalt **cloak thy documents**, if they be shy, in secret robes to keep them from prying eyes.
+Thou shalt **cloak thy documents** in secret robes, if they be shy, to keep them from prying eyes.

 i.
 Thou shalt engage with thy community to **develop standards** for the benefit of all.